-My clinical practice includes general surgical oncology, with an emphasis in soft tissue sarcoma and gastrointestinal malignancies (stomach, small bowel, appendiceal, colon, etc.), including minimally invasive and robotically-assisted surgery.
+Dr. Kadera's clinical practice includes general surgical oncology, with an emphasis in soft tissue sarcoma and gastrointestinal malignancies (stomach, small bowel, appendiceal, colon, etc.), including minimally invasive and robotically-assisted surgery.

-I am a member of the UCLA Jonsson Comprehensive Cancer Center in the Signal Transduction and Therapeutics program.
+He is a member of the UCLA Jonsson Comprehensive Cancer Center in the Signal Transduction and Therapeutics program.

 Link to complete list of PubMed publications >